Okpara202/JobListing-app/README.md

 ## Features

-- **Job List Display:** Renders a list of jobs from a json file.
+- **Job List Display:** Renders a list of jobs exported from a json file (`database/data.json`).
 - **Job Card Component:** Each job is displayed as a card with job details.
 - **Conditional Rendering:**
   - If jobs are available, they are listed.
-  - If no jobs are available, a message is displayed.
+  - If no jobs are available, a relevant message is displayed.
 - **Toggle Job Details:** Users can click a button to reveal or hide additional job information.

 ## Technologies Used